selftaught/hugo-hildebrand/README.md

 `hugo new content projects/hello-world.md`

 Projects can either be a page with markdown or a link to an external page.
-Both require creating a project with the command above.
 To link to an external page after creating a project, set `externalUrl` in the front-matter of the project .md file.

 ### Job experiences

 `hugo new content experience/company-job-title.md`

-#### front-matter
+#### front matter

-In the newly created job experience md file, you'll find the following front-matter variables which you'll want to set:
+In the newly created job experience md file, you'll find the following front matter variables to set:

 - `company` (str) - Company name.
 - `companyUrl` (str) - Company website url.